sap-tutorials/sap-build-apps/tutorials/codejam-01-homepage/codejam-01-homepage.md

 3. Click **Save** (upper right).

-You may now test the app to see the Products list.
+You may now test the app to see the products list.